 Small island developing countries are among the most vulnerable to our changing climate.
-People living in the Pacific Islands and Timor-Leste are already experiencing higher temperatures, shifts in rainfall patterns, rising sea levels and changes in frequency and intensity of extreme climate events, with further changes expected long into the future as a result of climate change associated with human activity.
+People living in the Pacific islands and Timor-Leste are already experiencing higher temperatures, shifts in rainfall patterns, rising sea levels and changes in frequency and intensity of extreme climate events, with further changes expected long into the future as a result of climate change associated with human activity.

 These changes are occurring on top of a naturally variable climate, with consequences for human health, infrastructure, coastal resources, disaster management, fresh water availability, agriculture, fisheries, forestry, marine ecosystems and tourism.

-Scientific knowledge is urgently needed to help Pacific Island countries and Timor-Leste to plan for the future in a changing climate.
-The Pacific-Australia Climate Change Science and Adaptation Planning (PACCSAP) Program is helping fill this knowledge gap by:
+Scientific knowledge is urgently needed to help Pacific island countries and Timor-Leste to plan for the future in a changing climate.

+The Pacific-Australia Climate Change Science and Adaptation Planning program helped fill this knowledge gap by:

-- Collating and digitising climate data records for Pacific Island countries and Timor-Leste. - Examining past climate observations, trends, large-scale climate processes and natural variability. - Providing relevant national scale climate projections based on global climate model outputs. - Developing a number of digital tools to improve management, access, modelling and analysis of climate data, including enhanced seasonal forecasting capability at national scale. - Communicating key climate science findings and developing in-country climate science capability.
+- collating and digitising climate data records for Pacific island countries and Timor-Leste - examining past climate observations, trends, large-scale climate processes and natural variability - providing relevant national scale climate projections based on global climate model outputs - developing a number of digital tools to improve management, access, modelling and analysis of climate data, including enhanced seasonal forecasting capability at national scale - communicating key climate science findings and developing in-country climate science capability.